fbpx

 Walnut-Tolerant Plants

 Black walnuts (Juglans nigra) are important trees for attracting birds and wildlife and supporting a healthy food chain.
-They host at least 23 species of moths, including dagger moths, luna moths, and walnut caterpillar moths, which are a food source for songbirds like chickadees, bluebirds, nuthatches, wrens, and others.
+They host at least 23 species of moths, including dagger moths, luna moths, and walnut caterpillar moths, a food source for songbirds like chickadees, bluebirds, nuthatches, wrens, and others.
 Walnuts are a valuable food for crows and bluejays, and also mammals like squirrels and chipmunks, which become prey for hawks, owls, and larger mammals.

 In addition to all this, walnut trees are adaptable hardy natives that provide beautiful shade canopies in the landscape.
-And Black walnuts have higher levels of antioxidants, polyunsaturated fatty acids, and other health-promoting compounds than the more common English walnuts, making them useful in reducing the risk of cancer, heart disease, and diabetes.
+Black walnuts have higher levels of antioxidants, polyunsaturated fatty acids, and other health-promoting compounds than the more common English walnuts, making them useful in reducing the risk of cancer, heart disease, and diabetes.

 Because walnuts produce the chemical juglone to reduce competition for resources they can pose a challenge in landscape planning.
-Sensitive plants located under allelopathic trees are most susceptible to contact with juglone through direct root contact or accumulation of the toxin from leaves and nut hulls in poorly aerated, wet soils with limited microbial activity and organic matter.
-Well-drained and aerated soils with a healthy population of microbes can accelerate the decomposition of juglone, making it easier to successfully grow landscape plants near allelopathic trees.
+Sensitive plants under allelopathic trees are most susceptible to contact with juglone through direct root contact or accumulation of the toxin from leaves and nut hulls in poorly aerated, wet soils with limited microbial activity and organic matter.
+Well-drained and aerated soils with a healthy population of microbes can accelerate the decomposition of juglone, making it easier to grow landscape plants near allelopathic trees successfully.
 Keep in mind that juglone toxicity may persist for years after a tree is removed.

 The most common symptoms of juglone sensitivity in landscape plants are yellowing and wilting of foliage — especially during hot dry periods in summer — ultimately resulting in the death of the plant.
 Although not as strong as black walnut, some other trees also produce allelochemicals, including sugar maple, tree of heaven, hackberry, hickory, sycamore, cottonwood, black cherry, red oak, black locust, sassafras, and American elm.